AdobeDocs/aem-forms-automated-conversion-service.en/help/configure-service.md

 ### (Optional) Download and install connector package  {#installConnectorPackage}

-Install connector package 1.1.38 or above to use the the [Auto-detect logical sections](convert-existing-forms-to-adaptive-forms.md#run-the-conversion) features and improvements delivered in release AFC-2020.03.1.
+The connector package provides early access to the [Auto-detect logical sections](convert-existing-forms-to-adaptive-forms.md#run-the-conversion) features and improvements delivered in release AFC-2020.03.1.
+Do not install the package if you do not require feature and improvements delivered in AFC-2020.03.1.
 You can [download the connector package from AEM Package Share](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq650/featurepack/AFCS-Connector-2020.03.1).

->[!NOTE]
-> If you already have an up and running Automated Forms Conversion service environment, to use the latest features of the conversion service, install the latest service pack, latest AEM Forms add-on package, and latest connector package in the mentioned order.

 ### Create custom themes and templates {#referencepackage}